chipster/chipster-openshift/k3s/backup-to-s3.md

 ## Restore

-### Move files back to the Chipster server
+### Move files back to Chipster server

-Copy a archived directory from the archive server to back to hour Chipster server.
-If you have a direct SSH access between these servers, you can of course simply use standard command line tools like `rsync` to copy the directory.
-Otherwise, you can copy it through the object storage, for example using S3 client `awscli` directly available in the Ubuntu's `apt` repository.
+Copy an archived directory from the archive server to back to your Chipster server.
+If you have a direct SSH access between these servers, you can simply use standard command line tools like `rsync` to copy the directory.
+Otherwise, you can copy it through the object storage, for example using S3 client `awscli`.

-Quick command tips:
+Quick `awscli` tips:

 ```bash
 # install